A robust and adaptive GenEO-type domain decomposition preconditioner for $\mathbf{H}(\mathbf{curl})$ problems in three-dimensional general topologies: Motivation

-We choose here to consider this question from the rigorous point of view of domain decomposition methods.
-Overlapping Schwarz methods were considered in \cite{toselli2000overlapping,pasciak2002overlapping} with a best condition number bound having recently been proved in \cite{liang:2023:sharp}.
-Non-overlapping and substructuring methods are considered in \cite{hu2003nonoverlapping,hu2004substructuring,toselli2006dual,dohrmann2012iterative}, with some analysis in the case of jumps in the physical parameters provided in \cite{hu2013discrete}, albeit under somewhat restrictive assumptions.
+A natural question is then whether we can propose a preconditioner that would remedy this issue.
+We choose here to consider this question from the point of view of domain decomposition methods, especially in order to address non-trivial topologies.
+Overlapping Schwarz methods were considered in \cite{toselli2000overlapping,pasciak2002overlapping}, for which a best condition number bound was very recently proved in \cite{liang:2023:sharp}.
+Non-overlapping and substructuring methods are considered in \cite{hu2003nonoverlapping,hu2004substructuring,toselli2006dual,dohrmann2012iterative}, with some analysis in the case of jumps in the physical parameters provided in \cite{hu2013discrete}, although under somewhat restrictive assumptions.
 Further, a non-overlapping BDDC algorithm is constructed in \cite{dohrmann2016bddc} and gives improved bounds in relation to the ratio between coarse and fine meshes but still with dependence on the physical parameters akin to \cite{toselli2006dual}; see also results in \cite{zampini2018balancing}.
 Within overlapping domain decomposition methods, in order to obtain a robust approach a second level is typically required.
 A good way to provide appropriate information is via spectral coarse spaces, exemplified by the GenEO approach \cite{spillane2014abstract,Dolean:2015:IDDSiam}, which use local generalised eigenvalue problems (GEVPs) and can provide robustness for highly heterogeneous problems.
 The approach has also seen theoretical extensions to indefinite and nonself-adjoint problem \cite{bootland2022geneo,bootland2023overlapping} as well as to saddle point systems \cite{nataf2023geneo}.
 It has also been adapted for wave propagation in the form of high-frequency heterogeneous Helmholtz problems \cite{bootland2021comparison,bootland2022can}; see also the more general overview for wave propagation problems in \cite{bootland2023several}.
-We additionally mention an alternative approach called MS-GFEM \cite{babuska2011optimal,ma2022novel,ma2022error}, which uses optimal local approximations spaces through use of local eigenproblems defined on generalised harmonic spaces, and has also been applied to the high-frequency heterogeneous Helmholtz problem \cite{ma2023wavenumber}.
+We additionally mention an alternative approach called MS-GFEM \cite{babuska2011optimal,ma2022novel,ma2022error}, which uses optimal local approximations spaces through use of local eigenproblems defined on generalised harmonic spaces and has also been applied to the high-frequency heterogeneous Helmholtz problem \cite{ma2023wavenumber}.